reneedraper/ui-assessment-pokedex-snr-3/src/README.md

+## Notes from Renée
+While I could occasionally connect here: https://graphql-pokemon2.vercel.app/ Most the time it was down, so I found another api to use (https://graphql-pokeapi.vercel.app/api/graphql).
+I didn't include the pokemon types in the list display because unlike the schema of https://graphql-pokemon2.vercel.app/, they're not included when calling bulk pokemon.

+The API I used is...pretty slow, but I figured for the purposes of the exercise, it would do.

 # UI Assessment - Pokédex (Senior)
 This is a small application that will leverage various frontend technologies to assess your aptitude.
 This is a take home assignment and can be done at your own pace.
 Your recruiter will communicate with you when you should turn this assessment in.